sisrfeng/coc-wiki/Install-coc.nvim.md

 <img width="344" alt="screen shot 2018-07-08 at 11 02 23 pm" src="https://user-images.githubusercontent.com/251450/42421117-001a81ee-8303-11e8-929a-91da4ac9feea.png">

-Another useful command is `:CocInfo`, after service started, you can use it get some useful information abort the service.
+Another useful command is `:CocInfo`, after service started, you can use it get some useful information about the service.

 ## Optional install watchman for file watching